ryoqun/price-action-analysis/2014y05m30d/eurusd-m5.md

 2. a pullback (a bear channel 6)
 3. a test of the trend channel line 4 of the bull channel 5.

-So, actually there were more bulls than I analysed.
+So, actually there were more bulls than I analyzed.

 Anyway, after spotting the setup a bit late, I opened a position and the market soared as guessed.